stiantha/DevTools/readme.md

 Contributions to this project are welcome.

 ### :notebook: Pre-Requisites
-To develop this project, you need:

-Node.js
+- Node.js
-MongoDB
+- MongoDB
-A text editor (like VSCode)
+- A text editor (like VSCode)
 :nut_and_bolt: Development Environment
 After cloning the project and installing dependencies, you can start the development server with npm start.